patois/RETracker/README.md

 >ACHTUNG!!!
 >
 >It is expected for the UI to behave differently when flashing a patched firmware.
-This is probably due to differences in the IntelHex format that `RETracker` creates, which hasn't been looked into, yet (simply because it still leads to a successfully flashed firmware).
+This is probably due to differences in the IntelHex format that `fwtool.py` creates, which hasn't been looked into, yet (simply because it still leads to a successfully flashed firmware).
 >
 >Please patiently wait for the update to finish until the device reboots.
 In case something still went wrong, please consult the `Polyend Tracker` user manual, which explains the steps on how to enter the `emergency update procedure`.